a-lucas/angular-on-server/doc/cli.server.md

 1. Each request generate the HTML and prints it to the console
 2. the HTML code is generated on the server side
+3. record time (todo)
-3. then re-evaluated on the browser after 5000 ms:
+4. then re-evaluated on the browser after 5000 ms:

 try